JohnSnowLabs/nlu/docs/en/concepts.md

 1. Pick a model/pipeline/component you want to create from the [NLU namespace](/docs/en/namespace)
 2. Call the nlu.load(component) method which returns a NLU model pipeline object
-3. call model.predict() on some String input
+3. Call model.predict() on some String input

 These 3 steps have been boiled down to **just 1 line**
 ```python